Foreign support of Finland in the Winter War: Italy

 In violation of the Italo-Soviet Pact, Fascist Italy had staunchly supported Francisco Franco during the Spanish Civil War in his fight against the Second Spanish Republic, which was supported by the Soviet Union in a proxy war.
 Italy violated the pact for the second time by promptly responding to requests by the Republic of Finland for military assistance and equipment for use against the Soviet government.
 The Royal Italian Air Force (Regia Aeronautica Italiana) sent thirty-five Fiat G.50 fighters, while the Royal Italian Army (Regio Esercito Italiano) supplied 94,500 new M1938 7.35 mm rifles for use by Finnish infantry.
-However, the Soviet Union's new partner Germany intercepted most of Italy's aid and only released it once peace had been made.
+However, the Soviet Union's new partner Germany intercepted much of Italy's aid.
+32 planes still made it to Finland, mostly via sea, before the war was over.

 A handful of Italian volunteers also fought in the Winter War on the side of Finland.